eunicejihyun/eunicejihyun.github.io/src/lib/posts/re-work.md

 <h2 id="leavingjobs">leaving jobs</h2>
 ------------

-The last few lines of my blog post [_is this adulting?_](adulting) read, “I love my new job… Joy is ever present in my life.”
+The last few lines of my blog post _<NewTabLink link="/ramblings/adulting" text="is this adulting?" />_ read, “I love my new job… Joy is ever present in my life.”
 Despite the challenging transition at the time, I was learning a lot and collaborating with awesome people.
 It wasn’t thrilling everyday, but there was plenty to enjoy, and I genuinely loved it.

 Ten months later, I quit.